What Schizophrenia Drawings May Convey

 Looking to express yourself beyond words?

 As art therapy tends to be less common than other therapeutic modalities, it’s often easier to find a licensed therapist who practices art therapy techniques online, rather than in a person’s local area.
-Those interested in using an online therapy platform to work with an art therapist may benefit from its added convenience and accessibility.
+Those interested in using an online therapy platform to work with an art therapist may benefit from its added convenience.

 While not much research yet exists regarding the efficacy of online art therapy, current evidence suggests that, in general, online therapy is just as effective as its in-person counterpart.